 Annual Law Seminar 2018

 Given by Rory Mulcahy, Senior Counsel, dealing mainly with commercial, construction and planning disputes, and public law cases and Eamonn Kelly is a Chartered Town Planner and qualified Solicitor with extensive professional planning experience in both the public and private planning sectors in Ireland.

 RTPI Ireland Annual Dinner 2018

-The RTPI Ireland Annual Dinner will take place on 15 November at the Hibernian Club, St Stephens Green, Dublin.
-Guests of Honour are Damien English TD, Minister of State for Housing and Urban Development and John Acres MRTPI, President of RTPI.
-The dinner will see the announcement of Ireland's Best Place and the presentation of student prizes to the three Irish Planning Schools.
-The evening is also a great opportunity to network with colleagues from public, private and education sectors to discuss planning issues and get an update on RTPI.
+The RTPI Ireland Annual Dinner took place on 15 November at the Hibernian Club, St Stephens Green, Dublin.
+Guests of Honour were Damien English TD, Minister of State for Housing and Urban Development and John Acres MRTPI, President of RTPI.
+The dinner saw the announcement of Lough Boora Parklands as Ireland's Best Place.
+The evening was a great opportunity to network with colleagues from public, private and education sectors to discuss planning issues and get an update on RTPI.

 Open Forum: The National Regeneration and Development Agency

 This was a free event for RTPI Members.
 It explored what the proposed new National Regeneration and Development Agency could look like.
 What should it's priorities be?
 How should it work?
 What added value can it bring?
 How should it relate to local authorities and other local organisations?
 After presentations there was the opportunity for discussion to allow members to share their views.
 Speakers included

 Open Forum: Linking National and Regional Planning in a New Context